hayden4r4/sobol_burley/README.md

 This crate is geared towards practical graphics applications, and as such has some limitations:

-* The maximum sequence length is 2^16.
+* The maximum sequence length is 2^32.
 * The maximum number of dimensions is 21201 (although this can be worked around with seeding).
 * Only `f32` output is supported.

 These are all trade-offs for the sake of better performance and a smaller memory footprint.

 Expanding this crate to be more suitable for a wider range of applications is a tentative goal for the future.
-However, efficient execution for graphics applications will always be the top priority.

 ## Basic usage